 So you just received a traffic ticket while driving in or around Colorado Springs.
 Not the best part of your day, to be sure.
-After the officer returns your license, hands you your new ticket, and tells you to slow down or have a nice day, you’ll pull off of the shoulder and head back on your way.
+After the officer returns your license, hands you a ticket, and tells you to slow down or have a nice day, you’ll pull off of the shoulder and head back on your way.

 But what should you do after that?